-If you wish to continue your studies for an A.A.S. degree in engineering technology, you may be accepted as a second-year student after consulting with an advisor about the applicability of credits to the Computer Engineering Technology program at Onondaga.
+If you wish to continue your studies for an A.A.S. degree in engineering technology, you may be able to continue as a second-year student after consulting with an advisor concerning the applicability of your credits to the A.A.S. degree.